adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

   .int 0
 ```

 Next comes the tag header.
 This contains the tag ID, the size of the tag data and the request/response size.
-I believe the final value is written to by the GPU if it needs to respond with data.
+I believe the response size value is written to by the GPU if it needs to respond with data.

 ```Assembly
   .int 130